GlobalLives/globallives/wp-content/plugins/google-language-translator/readme.txt

 A: Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==

+5.0.30
+- Organized the settings page into sections.
+- Upgraded Wordpress.org plugin banner.
+- Added additional attributes to single language shortcodes.
+Users now have ability to display flag images, change flag sizes, or show/hide the text label.
+- Changed Chinese (Traditional) language flag to the Flag of Taiwan.
+- Fixed a minor display issue with the Google Analytics setting in Wordpress Dashboard.

 5.0.29
 - Fixed CSS display issues with the floating widget.